How to Automate Droplet Setup with cloud-init

 Step 2: Upload Public Keys

-To create the second user account on the Droplet, you will upload the same public key to your GitHub account.
-Cloud-init will import this key and associate it with the second user account upon set up.
+To create the second user account on the Droplet, you upload the same public key to your GitHub account.
+Cloud-init imports this key and associates it with the second user account upon set up.

 To upload the public key to your DigitalOcean account, run the doctl SSH key import command with the --public-key-file flag to specify the location of the git-user.pub file: